- Reaper vs Pro Tools: Which DAW is Best? – Updated May 2022 - November 23, 2022

 Underwater Audio Swimbuds

 The Swimbuds waterproof headphones are perfect for swimming laps and general use around water.
-These are one of their more basic models but continues to be a customer favorite thanks to its versatility.
+These are one of their more basic models but continues to be a customer favorite thanks to their versatility.

 Specs and Features: